Meat & Livestock Australia: COVID-19 impact

 The COVID-19 outbreak has disrupted many of the initiatives managed by M&LA, which have consequently been cancelled or indefinitely postponed.
 M&LA has introduced online educational programs and social forums, which aim to educate the Australia population.
-Research and data analysis conducted by M&LA has also been interrupted by the pandemic, however, analysis of global markets has been undertaken by M&LA to provide information on conditions in the meat and livestock industries.
+Research and data analysis conducted by M&LA has also been interrupted by the pandemic; however, analysis of global markets has been undertaken by M&LA to provide information on conditions in the meat and livestock industries.
 M&LA aims to directly support producers through the COVID-19 pandemic by providing accessible resources regarding COVID-19 restrictions and mental health support.
 In 2020, the annual "Red Meat" event which is hosted by M&LA was cancelled due to COVID-19.
 Jason Strong, the managing director of M&LA, commented on the cancellation: "large events such as Red Meat are just not feasible in the current environment and so the only sensible course of action was to cancel for 2020."

-Despite this cancellation, the M&LA Annual General Meeting (AGM) for 2020 is projected to be held online.
+Despite this cancellation, the M&LA Annual General Meeting (AGM) for 2020 was projected to be held online.

+In 2021, MLA launched a provocative advertising campaign, created by The Monkeys, part of Accenture Song, making reference to the COVID-19 effect on Australian border restrictions, titled Make Lamb, Not Walls.
+The campaign took on a satirical approach, referencing politicians such as Scott Morrison, Daniel Andrews and Gladys Berejiklian.
+The campaign was reported on by major national and international news sources such as The New York Times and The Sydney Morning Herald.
+It increased sales by 16.8%.

 Educational initiatives

 In response to the COVID-19 outbreak, M&LA has developed online schemes to educate the Australian public on the importance of red meat consumption.
 M&LA introduced three interactive initiatives for Australian primary schools during the pandemic, 'Your Expert Classroom', 'Be Your Greatest Virtual Classroom' and 'Get Kids Cooking'.
 These schemes are free to access and consist of educational videos and interactive cooking classes for students and teachers alike.

 'Your Expert Classroom' consists of a video series which aim to educate students on the environmental impact of red meat production.
 Under the 'Be Your Greatest Virtual Classroom' program, M&LA has established partnerships with the Australian Paralympic and Olympic teams, that will compete in the 2021 Tokyo Olympic Games.
 Students have the opportunity to interact with Australian athletes during a live-streamed question time and discuss the potential benefits of incorporating red meat into their diets.

 M&LA strives to encourage the incorporation of red meat in the diets of Australian students through the 'Get Kids Cooking' program.
-An interactive cooking lesson at an Australian Royal Show is offered to students, however due to COVID-19 restrictions, M&LA has replaced this class with a step-by-step cooking tutorial video which can be followed by students at home.
+An interactive cooking lesson at an Australian Royal Show is offered to students, but due to COVID-19 restrictions, M&LA replaced this class with a step-by-step cooking tutorial video which can be followed by students at home.

 M&LA targets these programs predominantly at schools in metropolitan areas of Australia, to address the deficient understanding of the red meat industry in urban communities compared to rural suburbs.